 What I was doing

 I hung a wreath.
 Why not?
 So the front storm door was sprung and wouldn’t stay shut.
-Initially, we decided to tie it shut, but that wasn’t
+Initially, we decided to tie it shut, but that wasn’t really feasible so we took the storm door off completely.

 I also hung Christmas lights.
 I got made fun of for this… But I didn’t totally care.
 I threatened to put my Christmas tree up there… I didn’t, but I did threaten.
 They weren’t going to keep me from putting up Christmas lights though.